 - 2010.
 Phi Kappa Phi, National Honor Society

 - Lei, Man-Kit, Ronald L. Simons, Steven R.H.
 Beach, and Robert A. Philibert.
-(Forthcoming).
+2019.
 "Neighborhood Disadvantage and Biological Aging: Using Marginal Structural Models to assess the Link between Neighborhood Census Variables and Epigenetic Aging."
-Journals of Gerontology: Social Sciences. doi:10.1093/geronb/gbx015
+Journals of Gerontology: Social Sciences 74: e50-e59.

 - Lei, Man-Kit, Steven R.H.
 Beach, and Ronald L. Simons.
 2018.
 "Biological Embedding of Neighborhood Disadvantage and Collective Efficacy: Influences on Chronic Illness via Accelerated Cardiometabolic Age."
 Development and Psychopathology 30: 1797-1815.